sidewayss/html-elements/README.md

 I am more familiar with SVG than other image formats, so the spin and confirm buttons in the [built-in template](https://github.com/sidewayss/html-elements/blob/main/template-number.html) are in SVG.
 You can create your own template file that uses JPEG or whatever image format you prefer.

 There are two pairs of buttons that occupy the same space at the right of the element:
-- the up/down spinners
+- up/down spinners
-- the ok/cancel confirmers
+- ok/cancel confirmers

 The definitions for the buttons are done as a single block that contains the pair.
 This allows you to create a single image that responds differently when interacting with the top or bottom button.
-That kind of design makes more sense for the spinner than the confirmation buttons...
+That kind of design makes more sense for the spinner than the confirm buttons...

 The file contains 17 SVG definitions for the buttons.
-The `idle` defs are for hovering over the `<input>`, not over the buttons.<br>
+The `idle` defs are for hovering over the `<input>` vs over the buttons.
+These are the ids:<br>
-Spinner:
+spinner:
 ```
 spinner-idle
+spinner-key-up
+spinner-key-down
 spinner-hover-up
 spinner-hover-down
 spinner-active-up